Sleep Lab Review

 This small anti-snoring device delivers magnetic-electrical impulse to the laryngeal muscles to immediately start stimulating in case of snoring.

-The electrical impulses at the electrodes are adjusted according to the snoring intensity and triggered by vibration in order to reduce the noctural respiratory mis fires or to stop them altogether.
+The electrical impulses at the electrodes are adjusted according to the snoring intensity and triggered by vibration in order to reduce the noctural respiratory flow or to stop them altogether.

 There are patches to stick the device under the chin and they are used only once per application (disposable patches).
 The device should be used for up to two weeks.

-For the application, you just need to attach the magnetically functioning electrodes to your chin and turn on the snore stopper.
+For the application, you just need to attach the magnetic functioning electrodes to your chin and turn on the snore stopper.

 - 1 stopper